jesselam00/site-generator/README.md

-# Static Site Generator
+# Site Generator

 A custom static site generator built from scratch that transforms raw content files (Markdown and images) into a complete static website with HTML and CSS.

 ## What Is This?

-This static site generator takes your content files and converts them into a lightning-fast, secure, and easily hostable static website.
-Static sites are incredibly popular for blogs, portfolios, landing pages, and documentation because they offer excellent performance without the complexity of dynamic backends.
+This site generator takes your content files and converts them into an easily hostable static website.

-## Static vs. Dynamic Sites

-### Static Sites (What This Generates)
-Static sites have **fixed content** that doesn't change based on user interaction.
-They're perfect when you don't need:
-- File uploads
-- User authentication/login
-- Comment systems
-- User preference saving

 ### Ideal Use Cases
 - **Blogs** - Content-focused websites